 MOD

-5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
-These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0 (WRC-15)
+5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).The radiolocation service, the Earth exploration-satellite service (active) and the space research service (active) shall not impose more stringent conditions upon the mobile service other than those stipulated in Resolution 229 (Rev. WRC-19).
+(WRC-19)

 MOD

 5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services.
-Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0 (WRC-15)
+The radiodetermination services shall not impose more stringent conditions upon the mobile service other than those stipulated in Resolution 229 (Rev. WRC-19).
+(WRC-19)

 MOD RESOLUTION 229 (Rev.WRC-12)